jdglaser/dnd-health-tracker/README.md

 4. Create a virtualenv by running `python3.12 -m venv .venv`
 5. Activate the virtualenv with `source ./.venv/bin/activate`
 6. Install requirements with `pip install -r requirements_dev.txt`
-7. Startup local Postgres database with `docker compose up db -d`
+7. Startup the local Postgres database with `docker compose up db -d`
-8. Start the server by running `python -m src.main`
+8. Start the API server by running `python -m src.main`

 ## Interacting with the API locally

 Once you have the API running locally with one of the [methods mentioned above](#running-the-api-locally), you can
 + view the OpenAPI docs at http://localhost:3000/api/v1/docs
-+ view interactive swagger docs at http://localhost:3000/api/v1/docs/swagger
++ view the interactive swagger docs at http://localhost:3000/api/v1/docs/swagger

 ## Test Coverage

-Unit and integrations tests are primarily focused on the `character/hit-points` endpoints.
+Unit and integration tests are primarily focused on the `character/hit-points` endpoints.
 + Unit tests for database methods can be found in [tests/test_character_repo.py](tests/test_character_repo.py)
 + Unit tests for service methods can be found in [tests/test_character_service.py](tests/test_character_service.py)
 + Integration tests for controller methods can be found in [tests/test_character_controller.py](tests/test_character_controller.py)